Being trans and living in Chile: 10 things you need to know

 6- Trans children are the most visible in the region

-[ALSO READ: Selenna, the Chilean trans girl who became a symbol of pride]
+[READ ALSO: Selenna, the Chilean trans girl who became a symbol of pride]

-7- 55.2% of trans people attempted suicide, the majority between the ages of 11 and 18.
+7- 55.2% of trans people attempted suicide, most between the ages of 11 and 18

 8- The daughter of the leader of the “Hate Bus” is a trans girl.

-Carla González Aranda is trans and is the daughter of Marcela Aranda, a parliamentary advisor for the UDI (Independent Democratic Union), known for promoting the “Freedom Bus” in Chile, a bus that traveled the country carrying a transphobic message and against what they call “gender ideology.”
-Carla announced that she will begin the judicial process to officially change her gender.
+Carla González Aranda is trans and is the daughter of Marcela Aranda, a parliamentary advisor for the UDI (Independent Democratic Union), known for promoting the "Freedom Bus" in Chile, a bus that traveled the country carrying a transphobic message and against what they call "gender ideology."
+Carla announced that she will begin the legal process to officially change her gender.

 9- Some municipalities and study centers recognize the social names of trans people.